EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 3(a).
 Introduction to `purrr`

-The `purrr` package is part of the `tidyverse` and focuses on functional programming, which is all about using functions to work with data.
-If you're not familiar with this concept, don't worry—it's just a way of automating repetitive tasks, similar to using functions like `apply()` in base `R`.
+The `purrr` package is part of the `tidyverse` and focuses on functional programming, which is essentially using functions to handle data in a structured and efficient way.
+If you're not familiar with this concept, don’t worry—it's essentially about automating repetitive tasks, similar to base `R`'s `apply()` functions.
+But `purrr` offers a more modern and streamlined approach to doing this.

-At its core, `purrr` is designed to help you work with lists and perform iterations—that is, applying the same function to multiple elements, one at a time.
-Think of it as the `tidyverse`'s answer to base `R`'s `apply()` family, but with a more modern, flexible, and of course, tidy approach.
-If you’ve ever thought `purrr` seems too complicated to learn, this section will make it easier for you!
-We'll start with the `map()` functions, which are the foundation of `purrr`.
-By the end, you’ll see how powerful lists can be and how `purrr` can simplify your code.
+At its core, `purrr` is designed to work with lists and allow you to apply the same function to multiple elements of a list or vector, one element at a time.
+In other words, it helps you to iterate over a list or vector, applying a function to each element, which is a more efficient way of writing repetitive tasks in code.
+If you’ve ever felt that `purrr` looks complicated, don’t worry!
+This section will show you how to start using it, beginning with the most important functions—`map()` and its variants.
+These functions will help you understand the power of lists and how `purrr` can make your code more concise and easier to manage.

-To get the most out of `purrr`, it helps to understand lists, the main type of data it works with.
-Here's how lists fit into `R`:
+Before diving into the specifics of `purrr`, it helps to understand lists, which are the primary data structure `purrr` works with.
+In `R`, lists are a flexible way to store different types of data together in one object, making them especially useful for functional programming.
+Here’s a quick breakdown of lists in `R`:
 ```
 my_first_list <- list(my_number = 5,
                       my_vector = c("a", "b", "c"),